jimhigson/oboe.js/writing/main/5_Implementation.md

 Internally, communication between components is facilitated by an event bus which is local to to Oboe instance, with most components interacting solely by picking up events, processing them and publishing further events in response.
-Essentially, Oboe's architecture plots a fairly linear path through a series of simple units from data being received to the containing application being notified.
-An event bus removes the need for each unit to know the next, giving a highly decoupled shape to the library.
-This form does not lend itself nicely to UML expression however, giving a very unhelpful diagram shape with an event bus as a central hub and everything else hanging off it as spokes.
+Essentially, Oboe's architecture resembles a fairly linear pipeline visiting a series of units, starting with http data and sometimes ending with callbacks being notified.
+This use of an event bus is a variation on the Observer pattern which removes the need for each unit to obtain a reference to the previous one so that it may observe it, giving a highly decoupled shape to the library.
+Once everything is wired into the bus very little central control is required and the larger behaviours emerge as the consequence of this interaction between finer ones.
+One downside is perhaps that a central event bus does not lend itself to a UML class diagram, giving a diagram shape with an event bus as a central hub and everything else hanging off it as spokes.

 Automated testing
 -----------------